 Also, make sure that you give the korma enough time on the stove, because the blended raw spices need to cook.
 Rushing things is just not a great idea.
 This curry takes under 45 minutes from start to finish, so you don't really need to rush.

-You can serve the korma with any sort of bread — a flatbread like a grilled naan or a squash-stuffed naan or roti is great, but even a crusty French or Italian bread would not be amiss for dunking into this curry and scooping it into your mouth.
+You can serve the korma with any sort of bread -- a flatbread like a naan or roti is great, but even a crusty French or Italian bread would not be amiss for dunking into this curry and scooping it into your mouth.
 Or drizzle it over rice or quinoa.

 Serve with fresh salad or, better still, a vegan cucumber raita on the side.